Moily bats for Kishor's induction in Cong; says Sonia keen on involving poll strategist | Politics

 The strategy should start with the assembly elections and without losing any time, he said.

+The entire manpower at the disposal of the Congress and non-NDA forces should be energised and empowered for providing a concrete agenda for clean governance, a climate free of communalism and sound law and order.

-Moily, who was among the 23 leaders who had written to Sonia Gandhi for large-scale organisational reforms, had distanced himself from the group (G-23) and said his intention was never to target the top leadership of the party.
+Moily, who was among the 23 leaders who had written to Sonia Gandhi for large-scale organisational reforms, had distanced himself from the group (G-23).

 His remarks come amid the Congress grappling with repeated election defeats in the last two general elections and many state assembly elections.